Pricing Meat & other 'complete' products of unknown weight

 A slightly simpler version of Option Two is to create variants for your products based on weight ranges but charge a fixed price for all items that fall within the range.
 For example if butternut squash costs £1/kg then you could list the variants with the following fixed prices:

-If you know the weight of all your whole fish, for example, in advance you can use the variant functionality to directly display the precise price for each item.
+If you know the weight of all your steaks, for example, in advance you can use the variant functionality to directly display the precise price for each item.
 Example:

 It may be difficult for meat producers to know in advance about product availability or prepare their packaging accordingly.
 (Until slaughter the weight of a chicken or a leg of lamb maybe unknown.)